 The research article submitted to Jurnal Penelitian Pendidikan IPA (JPPIPA) will be peer-reviewed by reviewers.
 The accepted research articles will be available online following the journal peer-reviewing process.
-Language used in this journal is English or Indonesia.
+Language used in this journal is English.

 Peer review is designed to assess the validity, quality and often the originality of articles for publication.
 Its ultimate purpose is to maintain the integrity of science by filtering out invalid or poor quality articles.